Skip to Content

 AI in Action

 AI is already making a profound impact in the world of science, exponentially increasing the rate of new scientific discoveries and insights.
 What if all that computational power could be harnessed to make the world a healthier place?
-The MIT Jameel Clinic AI & Health High School Summer Bootcamp immerses students in the world of AI and health at MIT, preparing them for the future of healthcare.
+The MIT Jameel Clinic AI & Health Summer High School Bootcamp immerses students in the world of AI and health at MIT, preparing them for the future of healthcare.

 Unlocking the Power of AI